bluenote10/NimData/README.md

 ### Reading raw text data

-To create a data frame, which simply iterates over the raw text content of a file, we can use `DF.fromFile`:
+To create a data frame which simply iterates over the raw text content of a file, we can use `DF.fromFile`:

 ```nimrod